 The application must meet the requirements of the European Commission.
 The request for Austrian funding must be submitted to ADA prior to the approval of an application to the European Commission.

-Eligible for application are Austrian development organisations that are approved by the European Commission as contractual partners and can contribute at least five per cent to project costs.
+Eligible for application are Austrian development organisations that are approved by the European Commission as contractual partners and can contribute at least two per cent to project costs.

-ADA funding cannot exceed EUR 500,000.
+The minimum of ADA funding is EUR 50.000 Euro per project, the maximum contribution EUR 500,000.
 The amount of aid varies depending on the contribution by the European Commission and the country where the project is to carried out.

 A higher funding rate applies to projects implemented in the following developing countries as defined by the OECD Development Assistance Committee/DAC: